koutraki/koutraki.github.io/_teaching/2018-spring-teaching-2.md

 * The lecture up to today has 6,846 enrolled students and is ranked with almost perfect score (5 stars).

-* Link to the online MOOC lecture can be find [here](https://open.hpi.de/courses/semanticweb2017).
+* Link to the online MOOC lecture can be found [here](https://open.hpi.de/courses/semanticweb2017).